nobitlost/Predix/README.md

 The constructor does not return any error.
 If any or all of the initialization data is not correct, you receive an appropriate error when the library method cannot be executed

 **Note** The current version of the library accepts only *http* or *https* Time Series service ingestion URL.
 Please check if the latest version of the Predix platform supports data ingestion over *http* or *https* protocols.
 If not (eg. Time Series service uses only WebSocket protocol for data ingestion), you will need an external http-to-websocket proxy that receives *http/https* requests from the library and resends them to the Predix Time Series service through WebSocket.
+An example of such a http-to-websocket proxy can be found in the example [code](Examples).

 ## Library Methods